 The late 1960s were a time of great changes in German Cinema.
 Starting with Volker Schlöndorff’s Young Törless (Der junge Törleß), and followed soon after by the almost experimental films of Fassbinder and Herzog, filmmaking in the west was experiencing a creative renaissance.
 In the GDR, filmmakers were still trying to maintain their artistic freedom, but it was getting harder all the time.
 The revolutionary ideals that inspired and informed DEFA were now considered a threat to the system.
 With the banning of Kurt Maetzig’s The Rabbit is Me (Das Kanninchen bin ich), it was apparent that any attempt to push the limits would be met with repression (more on this later).

 The East German government was turning DEFA into a relic, completely out of touch with the public.
 More and more, people turned to the west for entertainment.
-Some attempts were made to placate people with films like Hot Summer (Heißer Sommer), but even here the filmmakers were treading on thin ice, politically.
+Some attempts were made to placate people with films like Hot Summer, but even here the filmmakers were treading on thin ice, politically.

 One of the first films to challenge the status quo was The Legend of Paul and Paula (Die Legende von Paul und Paula).
 The film follows the exploits of a blue-collar supermarket worker named Paula and her white-collar neighbor from across the way, an aspiring bureaucrat named Paul.
 It begins with the demolition of a building—a motif that will recur throughout the film, followed by a catchy little tune by the East German rock band, The Puhdys.

-It is apparent from the start that both Paula and Paul’s choices for mates are bad ones.
-We sense that Martin will be a louse from the moment we see him, and when Ines smiles, she looks like a snake.
-Never in the history of cinema has a smile seemed so horrifying.
-Martin is incapable of commitment, and Ines is only interested in Paul after she learns of his earning potential.
-Paula soon has a baby boy with the repulsive Martin, who has moved in with her.
+It’s apparent from the start that both Paula and Paul’s choices for mates are bad ones.
+We sense that Colli will be a louse from the moment we see him, and when Ines smiles, she looks like a snake.
+Colli is incapable of commitment, and Ines is only interested in Paul after she learns of his earning potential.
+Paula soon has a baby boy with the repulsive Colli, who has moved in with her.
 Meanwhile Paul marries Ines, and also has a baby boy.
 For Paul, things come to a head when he returns from boot camp to discover another man in bed with Ines.
-Things are worse for Paula who, upon returning from the hospital with her baby boy, finds Martin in the arms of a teenage girl.
+Things are worse for Paula who, upon returning from the hospital with her baby boy, finds Colli in the arms of a teenage girl.

 Paula seems to have no impulse controls.
 Her choices are not predicated on any kind of logic, or even basic sense.
 She works entirely from her emotions, and like her emotions, she can change directions on a whim.
 Paul, on the other hand, is all about control.
-The parameters of his job are never fully spelled out, but we know he works in the government.
+The parameters of his job are never fully spelled out, but it’s suggested that it’s government work.
 Appearances and protocol are important to Paul.
-In one scene, He takes Paula to an open-air concert.
+In one scene, he takes Paula to an open-air concert.
 Moved by the music, she starts applauding after the first movement.
-When Paul tries to stop her, telling her that clapping after the first movement is simply not done, he ignores him and continues to clap.
+When Paul tries to stop her, telling her that clapping after the first movement is simply not done, she ignores him and continues to clap.

 © Jim Morton and East German Cinema Blog, 2021.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Jim Morton and East German Cinema Blog with appropriate and specific direction to the original content.